Preparing a travel for special scenarios

 Handling split consignments

-NB: Please note, not all customs accept split consignments, please check with customs before planning a split consignment.
+Please note, not all customs accept split consignments, please check with customs before planning a split consignment.

 Key points on transactions and planning